-Further Evaluate Bacteria Persistence and Regrowth
+Research Priority 10.2: Further Evaluate Bacteria Persistence and Regrowth

 To better understand the extent of human contributions to bacterial loading in waterways, the underlying base layer of background or endemic bacteria should be studied in greater detail.
-Previous studies of water bodies in the region, including evaluations of Buffalo and White Oak Bayous in Harris County (Brinkmeyer 2008, and NSF 2007), indicated that naturally occurring bacteria are prevalent and persistent in the slow-moving waterways of our region.
+Previous studies of water bodies in the region, including evaluations of Buffalo and Whiteoak Bayous in Harris County, indicated that naturally occurring bacteria are prevalent and persistent in our slow-moving waterways.
 While these naturally occurring bacteria are certainly supplemented with bacteria from human activities and other sources, the relationship and relative percentages of each should be studied in greater detail.
 Additionally, the character and cycle of bacteria in the waterway pertaining to regrowth potential requires further evaluation.
 More realistic and comprehensive simulations are required to more fully grasp the nature of bacterial behavior in the waterways.
-Implementing agencies that choose to conduct these studies for specific projects will make their data available for the rest of the stakeholders through the monitoring databases or through the H-GAC as a facilitator.
-The results could be used to provide more precise predictions of bacterial loading, by following the impact of loading over time within the waterway.
+Implementing agencies that choose to conduct these studies for specific projects will make their data available for the rest of the stakeholders through the monitoring databases (or through H-GAC as a facilitator).
+The results could be used to provide more precise predictions of bacterial loading by following the impact of loading over time within the waterway.

-Determine Appropriate Indicators
+Research Priority 10.3: Determine Appropriate Indicators

 An indicator species is an organism whose presence is highly correlated to the presence of another organism (or group of organisms).
-E. coli or Enterococcus are used as indicator bacteria based on their pervasiveness and correlation between their correlation between their presence and the presence of a wide range of potential microbial pathogens.
+E. coli or Enterococcus are used as indicator bacteria based on their pervasiveness and correlation between their presence and the presence of a wide range of potential microbial pathogens.
 However, that general correlation may not be precise enough to justify their exclusive use in monitoring for this I-Plan.
-While these indicators are generally accepted nationwide, they may not reflect the unique balance of microbial pathogens and water quality characteristics of our semi-tropical urban bayous and local water bodies.
+While these indicators are generally accepted nationwide, they may not reflect the unique balance of microbial pathogens and water quality characteristics of the region's semi-tropical urban bayous and local water bodies.
 Many studies, including the data used to formulate the 1986 EPA guidance on bacteria limits for recreational waters, were conducted in areas and water bodies greatly different from the BIG area.
-The potential need for alternate, supplemental, or multiple http://www.hgac.com/community/water/resources/documents/tmdl population dynamics of ec and es.pdf indicators should be determined to refine the Plan's monitoring approach and further assist stakeholders in identifying sources.
+The potential need for alternate, supplemental, or multiple indicators should be determined to refine the I-Plan's monitoring approach and further assist stakeholders in identifying sources.